-For the 2014 Bonus Plan, the Committee focused the performance goals on a single performance metric-pretax income.
-The cash bonus, if any, to be paid to each respective NEO was to be calculated based on the pretax income goals described in the table below.
+For the 2015 Bonus Plan, the Committee focused the performance goals on a single performance metric-pre-tax income.
+The cash bonus, if any, to be paid to each respective NEO was to be calculated based on the pre-tax income goals described in the table below.

 Percentage of

-Pretax Base Bonus
+Pre-tax Base Bonus

 Achievement Level Income Calculation

-Threshold \$ 8,585,000 50%
+Threshold \$ 17,700,000 50%

-Target \$ 12,678,000 100%
+Target 20,200,000 100%

-Maximum \$ 16,392,000 150%
+Maximum 24,000,000 200%

-The 2014 Bonus Plan provided for mandatory bonus payouts only if the Company's 2014 pretax income (after providing for any bonus expense) exceeded the threshold amount.
-Under the 2014 Bonus Plan, pretax income results that fell between any of the achievement levels set forth in the table above would be interpolated in accordance with the methodology set forth in the 2014 Bonus Plan, in the sole discretion of the Committee.
+The 2015 Bonus Plan provided for bonus payouts only if the Company's 2015 pre-tax income (after providing for any bonus expense) exceeded the threshold amount.
+Under the 2015 Bonus Plan, pre-tax income results that fell between any of the achievement levels set forth in the table above would be interpolated in accordance with the methodology set forth in the 2015 Bonus Plan, in the sole discretion of the Committee.
 This discretion included the ability to reduce the otherwise applicable percentage of Base Bonus Calculation for each achievement level, but the Committee did not have the discretion to increase the amount of compensation payable above the maximum percentage of Base Bonus Calculation for each achievement level.

-In March 2015, the Committee determined that the Company exceeded the target 2014 pretax income level for a bonus payout under the 2014 Bonus Plan, and the Committee elected to approve bonuses for 2014 performance.
-The Company's pretax income of \$16,024,000 was a significant improvement over the Company's consolidated pretax loss of \$2,118,000 in 2013 and fell between the target and maximum levels of the 2014 Bonus Plan.
-Based on the interpolation between those levels as defined in the 2014 Bonus Plan, the Committee approved bonus payouts for NEOs equal to 146% of each executive's 2014 Base Bonus Calculation in the amounts set forth below:
+In March 2016, the Committee determined that the Company exceeded the threshold 2015 pre-tax income level for a bonus payout under the 2015 Bonus Plan, and the Committee elected to approve bonuses for 2015 performance.
+Despite the fact that fiscal 2015 was only 52 weeks compared to fiscal 2014 which was 53 weeks, the Company's pre-tax income of \$17.9 million was an improvement over the Company's consolidated pre-tax income of \$16 million in 2014.
+However, the Company planned even a more substantial pre-tax income improvement so the results were between the threshold and target levels of the 2015 Bonus Plan.
+Based on the interpolation between those levels as defined in the 2015 Bonus Plan, the Committee approved bonus payouts for NEOs equal to 62% of each executive's 2015 Base Bonus Calculation in the amounts set forth below: